nitinkc/nitinkc.github.io/_posts/Java/2019-10-04-java8_Syntax Reference.md

 }
 ```
 Predicate can be defined within Labda or can be separately defined and invoked using test method.
 {% gist nitinkc/b63f8cbb3d13cab6ba1fb5256d748d6f %}

+With multiple predicates, we can use chaining and use
+{% gist nitinkc/b03e110b64c954d9c480ebcb4ce310af %}

 ### Function